 Immigration from Britain also increased after the war.
 Many migrants settled in state housing in the Hutt Valley and Porirua.
 These centres grew strongly until the 1980s, when economic restructuring reduced job opportunities.

 Wellington city’s population more than doubled between 1901 and 1936 (to 115,705).
 After that it grew quite slowly.

 A notable trend in Wellington has been the increase in people living in inner-city apartments.
-Between 2001 and 2013 the number of inner-city residents (from Willis Street to Cambridge Terrace) jumped from 2,994 to 7,329 – an increase of 145%.
+Between 2001 and 2013 the number of inner-city residents (between Willis Street and Cambridge Terrace) jumped from 2,994 to 7,329 – an increase of 145%.

 While ethnic minorities reside across the region, there are also clusters.
-Nearly a third (30.5%) of the region’s Māori live in Hutt city, making up 20.8% of its population.
+Nearly a third (30.5%) of the region’s Māori live in Lower Hutt, making up 20.8% of its population.
 Almost two-thirds of the region’s Asians (61.5%) live in Wellington city (15.7% of the city’s population) and over a third (36.4%) of Pacific peoples live in Porirua city (26.2% of the city’s population).

 In 2013 the Wellington region consisted of four cities and one district:

 The region is the third most populous in the country, after Auckland and Canterbury.

 In 1840 New Zealand became British territory, under the governorship of Captain William Hobson.
 He based his government in Auckland.

 This did not please the New Zealand Company, which had been set up in England to promote British immigration to the colony.
 Wellington was its first organised settlement, and had been administered through a Wellington Council of Colonists, led by William Wakefield.
 In 1842 Hobson allowed the town's residents a degree of local government.
 George Hunter became Wellington’s first mayor, the head of an elected local council.